GRCDEV/ArduSim/help/setup.md

 We recommend to show packages in hierarchical order in *Package explorer* tab.
 Open the dropdown menu and select *Package Presentation --> Hierarchical*.

-*Git Staging* and *Git Repositories* tabs can also be shown to make it periodically check if a new version of ArduSim has been released.
+*Git Staging* and *Git Repositories* tabs can also be shown to check periodically if a new version of ArduSim has been released.

 ### Copy necessary files

 ArduSim uses SITL to simulate multicopters.
 Follow the steps in the next sections in order to get two files: *arducopter* and *copter.param*.
-These files must be put in a place easy to find in order to execute simulations.
-It is easy to copy them to the root of the Eclipse project.
-This way, ArduSim will automatically find them, avoiding to manually select the *arducopter* file each time it is launched, something useful specially when running ArduSim under Eclipse.
+These files must be put in a place easy to find in order to execute simulations when running the *.jar* file.
+If you put them in the root of the Eclipse project (by default: */home/user_name/git/ardusim*), ArduSim will automatically find them when running from Eclipse IDE, avoiding to manually select the *arducopter* file each time it is launched.

 Several temporary files are generated when using ArduSim for simulations.
 Please, close ArduSim with the enabled button and not in the *Console* tab of Eclipse to force ArduSim to remove the temporary files before exiting.